barkloaf/HolidayBot/README.md

 HolidayBot's Terms of Service and Privacy Policy are contained in `TERMS.md` and `PRIVACY.md` respectively.

 ## Disclaimer
 Holidays listed are largely US and international only, no matter which timezone the holidays are displayed in.
 This is nothing I can really control, as there lacks a good holiday database suitable for the fun-oriented purposes HolidayBot is designed to serve.
-However, every holiday listed is legally recognized by *someone*.
+Furthermore, neither HolidayBot nor its creator endorse any of the holidays the bot will display.